Downslope Distilling: Wine barrel aged rum

 Made from the same base ingredients as the white rum and run through the Double Diamond pot still twice.
 Instead of proceeding to filtration, it is instead aged in recently decanted red wine casks of differing varietals.
 Each barrel is individually aged (not blended.)The resulting barrels are each unique in flavor and have a slight pink hue to the otherwise gold color.
 The Rum is packaged at 80 proof (40% alcohol) and each bottle references the barrel and bottle number.

 Vanilla Rum

 Made from the same ingredients and in the same manner as the White Rum but infused with a proprietary blend of Tahiti and bourbon vanilla beans.
 The infusion is limited to 3 hours and each bottle has the equivalent of 11/2 beans.
 The final product is packaged at 80 proof (40% alcohol).

 Vodka from grain

 Made from malted barley and rye. the wash is fermented to terminal specific gravity and then run through the Double Diamond pot still once.
-The product of the potstill is then further distilled in the vodka column still to a proof of 190.
+The product of the pot still is then further distilled in the vodka column still to a proof of 190.
 It is then diluted and filtered through the Liechtenstein filter.
 The vodka is packaged at 80 proof (40% alcohol).